“It’s all about the backlinks!”

 Some of the traditional methods still work today (though, some have long been extinct).
 Instead of just focussing on new link building techniques, we'll discuss the most effective yet easy link building techniques that work today.
-That said, here are some of the best link building strategies people are using in 2023.
+That said, here are some of the best link building strategies people are using.

 “Hunting” for backlinks has traditionally meant searching the web for relevant sites you want to build links from.
 Now, with today’s technology, it means spying on your competitors’ backlinks!